AveryData/AveryData.github.io/_learning/inventory_analytics.md

 title: "Inventory Analytics"
 excerpt: "Keeping it all in stock through numbers"
 ---
+# Inventory

+Inventory is the raw material, component parks, or finished goods that are held at some location in the supply chain.

-# Types of Inventory
+## Types of Inventory
 - Raw materials (wood, steel, oil, ect)
 - Component parts (bought from somewhere else)
 - Finished goods (what you made)

-# Inventory Management
+## Inventory Management
 - Balance and matching of supply and demand in supply chain.
+- It's important because inventories are a big company asset (big investment)

-# Reason to Keep Inventory
+## Reason to Keep Inventory
 - Protect against spikes in demand
 - Protects against supply disruptions (can't get stuff)
 - Discount on high quantity order
+- Good for uncertain conditions

-# Reason to Not Have Inventory
+## Reason to Not Have Inventory
 - Inventory can become obsolete
 - Things can spoil
 - Opportunity costs (money not liquid)